The "O" Antiphons — Advent Procession with Lessons & Carols

 (Note that newly-composed work presented at the 2022 liturgy, O Clavis David by William C. White, was commissioned by the American Guild of Organist for their national convention, and was not part of the cathedral's commissioning project.)

-For the 2024 “O” Antiphons service, the Cathedral Choir is proud to present the second premiere in this series of commissions, In the Stillness, by B.E.
+For the 2024 “O” Antiphons service, the Cathedral Choir was proud to present the second premiere in this series of commissions, In the Stillness, by B.E.
 Boykin.

 "O" Antiphons Video Archive